isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 Asymmetric treatment of operands is surprising and a source of errors where conversions are possible.
-`==` is a fundamental operations and programmers should be able to use it without fear of failure.
+`==` is a fundamental operation and programmers should be able to use it without fear of failure.

 ##### Example